 Become a Firefighter

 Does the opportunity to help out the community appeal to you and do you think you've got what it takes to be a firefighter?
 Then we'd love to have you.
 It's a long and arduous journey but one that is incredibly rewarding.
 The department accepts new trainees once a year, depending on demand and trainer availability.
-Click here to fill out an application to join.

 If becoming a firefighter doesn't spark your interest, there are ample other opportunities to help out: